Want to build a brand your customer’s trust?

 The moral of the story?
 Don’t be afraid to do something different.
 And beyond that, don’t be afraid to do things just for your customers.

-And remember, little touches like that go a long way in building strong band ambassadors.
+And remember, little touches like that go a long way in building strong brand ambassadors and brand trust.

 This one’s a little more straightforward.